Composers: Mick

 getting myself dressed

-Then I felt that I had a dream, I remembered
+Then I thought that I had a dream

 the things that I'd seen